carpentries-incubator/managing-computational-projects/_episodes/03-setup.md

 It's obvious that they see documentation as an  'added labour' and not important enough for carrying out a research design, implementation, analysis or publication work.

 The reality is that documentation is an integral part of all research processes, from start to finish.

-A systematic process for documentation is more than a formal book-keeping practice because it:
+> ## A systematic process for documentation is more than a formal book-keeping practice because it:
-* allows everyone in your research to understand the research direction and track progress;
+> * allows everyone in your research to understand the research direction and track progress;
-* adds validity to your research work when systematically built on published peer-reviewed work;
+> * adds validity to your research work when systematically built on published peer-reviewed work;
-* communicates different ways to contribute, enabling diverse participation in the co-development;
+> * communicates different ways to contribute, enabling diverse participation in the co-development;
-* upholds practices to ensure equity, diversity and inclusion;
+> * upholds practices to ensure equity, diversity and inclusion;
-* recognises contributions fairly;
+> * recognises contributions fairly;
-* gives and shares credits for all work;
+> * gives and shares credits for all work;
-* tracks the history of what worked or what did not work;
+> * tracks the history of what worked or what did not work;
-* creates transparency about early and intermediate research outcomes;
+> * creates transparency about early and intermediate research outcomes;
-* makes auditing easy for funders, advisors or data managers;
+> * makes auditing easy for funders, advisors or data managers;
-* helps reframe research narratives by connecting different work;
+> * helps reframe research narratives by connecting different work;
-* explains all decisions and stakeholders impacted by that;
+> * explains all decisions and stakeholders impacted by that;
-* gives the starting point for writing manuscript and publication; and more!
+> * gives the starting point for writing manuscript and publication; and more!
+>
+{: .checklist}

 ### Facilitating Documentation in your Team

-> ## IMPORTANT NOTE
+> ## NOTE
 >
 > Whatever your approach is, be firm about making documentation a shared responsibility so that this job does not solely fall on the shoulders of early career researchers, members from traditionally marginalised groups or support staff.
 {: .callout}